GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E02_MythNotes.md

 Carol beats her up to a point of unconscious in front of her house.

+Carol calls for an emergency world meeting to defend the nation.
+She is the only one calling to remove the illegal alien invasion.

+Carol patrols around in a police car giving the finger to alien immigrants

-The alien feels compelled to dress to appease Carol, and "fit i" with local customs.
+The alien feels compelled to dress to appease Carol, and "fit in" with local customs.
 Including consume alcohol.